 Maintenance and Design

-Older types of lead acid batteries required constant attention in checking leakages and refilling with water.
+Older types of lead-acid batteries required constant attention in checking leakages and refilling them with water.
 They also produced toxic gases and therefore needed good ventilation.

-The new sealed batteries require zero maintenance and making them easier to own and use.
+The new sealed batteries require zero maintenance and make them easier to own and use.
 AGM batteries used “Absorbed Glass Mats” between the plates.
 The electrolyte is contained in the glass mats.
 They therefore cannot spill even when broken.
-They are also safer to mount in positions that would otherwise damage conventional lead acid batteries.
+They are also safer to mount in positions that would otherwise damage conventional lead-acid batteries.